FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/rfcs/0165_sdk_categories.md

 <!-- This should begin with an H2 element (for example, ## Summary).-->

+Note: This RFC describes SDK Categories as they were first documented.
+See [SDK Categories][sdk-categories] for the current state of the world.

 ## Summary

 Each SDK Atom has a category that defines which kinds of SDK consumers can see